 Without clean, clear data that has been de-duplicated and zoomed out to account for a user’s full pre-install journey, you can’t be sure that you’re best using your treasured marketing budget to buy app downloads.
 You can’t rely on an incomplete picture if you want to boost downloads for your mobile app in an app ecosystem that’s more competitive than ever before.

 Between A/B testing and juggling different approaches and best practices, optimizing mobile app install campaigns to figure out how to get more app downloads across iOS and Android is tricky enough.
-Measuring campaign performance should be a relative snap—and, with People-Based Attribution, it is.
+Measuring campaign performance should be a relative snap—and, with Branch’s attribution, it is.

-Interested in learning more about how People-Based Attribution can streamline and optimize your mobile app’s cross-channel, cross-platform measurement?
+Interested in learning more about how Branch’s attribution solution can streamline and optimize your mobile app’s cross-channel, cross-platform measurement?
 Request a Branch demo—we’d love to help you solidifying your mobile measurement strategy.